Surfer12/docs-for-app-for-sci/README.md

-Disclaimer: Files have been compiled alongside Anthropic and have not been personally vetted for clarity as of 06/27/25
+Disclaimer: Files have been compiled alongside Anthropic and have not been personally vetted for clarity as of 06/27/25, review by this unique human is in progress.

 # Consciousness-Aware AI for Scientific Discovery
 ## Anthropic AI for Science Program Application